BVPKARTHIKEYA/MovieMentor/README.md

-🎬 MovieMentor – A Content-Based Movie Recommendation System MovieMentor is a personalized movie recommendation system that uses content-based filtering to suggest films tailored to individual user preferences.
-This part of the project focuses solely on the preprocessing stage — a vital step to prepare the dataset for building an efficient and accurate recommendation model.
+# 🎬 MovieMentor – A Content-Based Movie Recommendation System

+**MovieMentor** is a personalized movie recommendation system that uses **content-based filtering** to suggest films tailored to individual user preferences.
+This section focuses on the **preprocessing stage**, which prepares the dataset for building an efficient and accurate recommendation model.

+---

-🔧 Preprocessing Overview
+## 🔧 Preprocessing Overview

-1. Merging the Datasets
+### 📌 1.
+Merging the Datasets
-Two datasets, movies.csv and credits.csv, are merged based on the movie title.
-This ensures all relevant information such as overview, genres, cast, crew, and keywords is available in a single structured format.
+Two datasets – `movies.csv` and `credits.csv` – are merged using the **movie title** as the key.
+This ensures that information such as **overview, genres, cast, crew, and keywords** is unified into a single structured dataset.

+---

-2. Selecting Relevant Columns
+### 📌 2.
+Selecting Relevant Columns
-Only the essential columns are retained for the recommendation system.
+Only the essential columns are retained for the recommendation engine.
 These include:

-Movie ID

-Title

-Overview

-Genres

-Keywords

-Cast

-Crew
+- 🎥 `movie_id`
+- 🎞️ `title`
+- 📝 `overview`
+- 🎭 `genres`
+- 🗝️ `keywords`
+- 👥 `cast`
+- 🎬 `crew`

-Removing unnecessary columns helps reduce noise and improve performance.
+Removing unnecessary columns reduces noise and improves the performance of the recommendation system.

+---

-3. Handling Missing Values
+### 📌 3.
+Handling Missing Values
-Rows with missing or null values in important fields are identified and removed to maintain data quality and avoid processing errors during model training.
+Rows with **missing or null values** in key fields are identified and removed.
+This ensures high-quality data and prevents errors during feature extraction and model building.

+---

-4. Cleaning & Transforming Data
+### 📌 4.
+Cleaning & Transforming Data
-The metadata fields such as genres, keywords, cast, and crew are initially in complex nested structures.
-These are simplified by:
+Many of the metadata fields (like `genres`, `keywords`, `cast`, and `crew`) are stored as nested structures.
+These are cleaned and simplified by:

-Extracting genre names
+- ✅ Extracting names from the **genres** and **keywords** fields

-Selecting top cast members
+- ✅ Selecting the top **3 cast members** from the cast list

-Identifying the director from the crew
+- ✅ Extracting the **director's name** from the crew

-Splitting the movie overview into keywords
+- ✅ Splitting the `overview` into individual words (tokens)

-This makes the data usable for text-based similarity analysis.
+This transformation makes the data suitable for **text-based similarity analysis**.

+---

-5. Creating a Unified ‘Tags’ Column
+### 📌 5.
+Creating a Unified `tags` Column
-To consolidate all important descriptive data, a new column called tags is created.
+To consolidate all descriptive features of a movie, a new column called `tags` is created.
 It combines:

-Overview
+- 📝 Overview

-Genres
+- 🎭 Genres

-Keywords
+- 🗝️ Keywords

-Cast
+- 👥 Cast

-Crew (Director)
+- 🎬 Crew (Director)

-This column represents the core content-based features for each movie in a single textual format.
+This column serves as the **core feature** for content-based recommendations, containing all essential textual information in a single place.

+---

+### 📌 6.
+Final Cleaned DataFrame
+The final preprocessed DataFrame includes:

+- 🎥 `movie_id`
+- 🎞️ `title`
+- 🏷️ `tags`

+This dataset is now ready for **vectorization** and **similarity calculations** using NLP techniques like **TF-IDF** and **cosine similarity**.

+---

+✨ **Next Step:**
+Proceed to vectorize the `tags` and build the recommendation engine based on content similarity.